couling/dataclass-click/README.md

 Structure your click arguments.

-dataclass-click lets you move your user arguments from kwargs to dataclasses, keeping things self contained.
+dataclass-click lets you move your user arguments from kwargs to dataclasses, keeping things self-contained.

 Click is pretty simple to start with, but when your programs get complex with command groups and large numbers of shared arguments, you find yourself repeating a lot of work.